 Defending librarians’ professional responsibility to ensure their print and digital collections represent a variety of viewpoints that support the diversity of their communities and offer the breadth of history;

-enlists anti-censorship position statements, endorsements, and partnerships at various ALA levels with stakeholders including educational organizations that support students’ right to read, education unions and school administration groups, parent and student groups, and organizations which include authors, vendors, publishers, and professional publications to support students’ right to read;
+solicits anti-censorship position statements, endorsements, and partnerships at various ALA levels with stakeholders including educational organizations that support students’ right to read, education unions and school administration groups, parent and student groups, ALA state chapters and organizations which include authors, vendors, publishers, and professional publications to support students’ right to read;

 commits to widely disseminating talking points5 for librarians, library workers, administrators, and their supporters in school and public libraries to speak to citizens and community stakeholders emphasizing the importance of following established policies and of inclusive library collections;

-encourages ALA members to become more involved with intellectual freedom efforts in ALA; to act as liaison between other ALA groups and IFRT and IFC; to always report challenges to the Office of Intellectual Freedom (OIF) in support of accurate statistics; to donate to the LeRoy C. Merritt Humanitarian Fund6 supporting library workers who are facing financial difficulties for their support of intellectual freedom; and to join the Freedom to Read Foundation; and
+encourages ALA members to become more involved with intellectual freedom efforts in ALA, to act as liaison between other ALA groups and IFRT and IFC, to always report challenges to the Office of Intellectual Freedom (OIF) in support of accurate statistics, to donate to the LeRoy C. Merritt Humanitarian Fund6 supporting library workers who are facing financial difficulties for their support of intellectual freedom, and to join the Freedom to Read Foundation; and

 commits to speaking with one voice across the Association against threats to students’ right to read and threats to their First Amendment rights.